sherchanjen1/MovieRecommenderSystem/README.md

 ## Step 1: Download and Run LLaMA Locally

-You need to install [Ollama](https://ollama.com/) to run LLaMA models locally.
+You need to install Ollama from [Ollama's website](https://ollama.com/) to run LLaMA models locally.

-### Install Ollama

-Download and install it from: https://ollama.com/download

 ### Pull the LLaMA3 model